iqbalfarz/quora-question-pair-similarity/README.md

-# quora-question-pair-similarity
+# Quora-question-pair-similarity
 Quora Question Pair Similarity using Machine Learning and Deep Learning

 **NOTE:
 download `train.csv.zip` and `test.csv.zip` form here: [Click to download dataset!](https://www.kaggle.com/c/quora-question-pairs/data)**.
-Extract the dataset and put jupyter notebook and the dataset in the same file.
+Extract the dataset and put jupyter notebook and the dataset in the same folder/location.

 ## Description
 Quora is a place to gain and share knowledge—about anything.
 It’s a platform to ask questions and connect with people who contribute unique insights and quality answers.
 This empowers people to learn from each other and to better understand the world.